sinabaghal/Sokoban/README.md

 # Code for Diffusion for Sokoban

-This repo contains the code for the following project:
+Code for the project *Masked Diffusion Generates Solvable Sokoban Puzzles Without Ever Seeing a Solver*.
+See [the project page](https://sinabaghal.github.io/sokoban/) for the write-up, figures, and a playground of generated puzzles.

-Masked Diffusion Generates Solvable Sokoban Puzzles Without Ever Seeing a Solver
+## AI usage

-See [here](https://sinabaghal.github.io/sokoban/) for more details.
+The research question, model architecture, training setup, and all experimental design decisions are the author's.
+Claude Code was used as an implementation and editing assistant.